Skip to main content

 Valid surgical reasons for younger women

-All social media trivia aside, there are younger women that have excessive fatty tissue in the mons pubis area which causes discomfort.
+All social media trivia aside, there are younger women that have excessive fat tissue in the mons pubis area which causes discomfort.
 Why so?
-Some younger women are simply predisposed to more fatty tissue in the pubic region.
-Other girls have gained and lost a large amount of weight, only to be left with excessive fatty tissue over the pubic area.
+Some younger women are simply predisposed to more fat tissue in the pubic region.
+Other girls have gained and lost a large amount of weight, only to be left with excessive fat tissue over the pubic area.
 Fortunately, a day surgery liposuction procedure can remove this tissue.

 About Liposuction